paulchris7/practice_repo/README.md

-# practice_repo
+# Practice_repo
-A repository to practive version control
+A repository to practice version control
+# This is my first readme line